Skip to main content

 Many times we are about to listen to a person needing help, and as we hear them we have no idea of how to help.
 Yet we resolve to just listen in the hope that our consciousness will catch something to provide the necessary spark to ignite a flow of inspiration to help the person.

 It is sometimes just being heard that heals another.
-Truly being listening to can help another more than what we expect sometimes.
+Truly being listened to can help another more than what we expect sometimes.

 Ourselves